CEA-Liten/CairnOpen/doc/user/hmi_guide/build_a_problem.rst

    An Optimization variable must be defined with the **negative sign**.
 In this why, the user is defining the max value that this variable could have and the min value as 0.

 Each component has its own set of parameters depending how it has been modeled.
-To have more details about the static and optimization parameters, please refer to the section - :ref:`attention`.
 As it can been seen in the upper part of the window, other sections are available.
 The **Time Series & Files** section is used to upload into the model the considered time series if needed.
 Once the time series file have been upload into |cairn| (refer to the previous section), the user can find the desired time series in the dropdown menu as shown in :numref:`Timeseries_Uploading`.